Vaei/PushPawn/README.md

 In `GA_Push_Action`, assign a trace channel.
 You probably do not want to leave this as `ECC_Visibility`, but instead setup a channel that only valid Pushers will block.

 ## Changelog

+### 2.0.0-beta
+_BREAKING CHANGES_
+_Significant perf improvements_

+* Overhauled the internal system
+	* Created lightweight ability classes with details customization to reduce perf overhead
+		* PushPawn_Ability as the parent class for all abilities
+		* PushPawn_Scan_Base
+		* PushPawn_Ability_Base
+	* Created C++ variations of classes to remove overhead from BP VM
+		* PushPawn_Scan
+		* PushPawn_Ability
+		* Content is included primarily for example purposes and non-C++ users
+	* Previous ability classes have been removed, including the corresponding content
+		* GameplayAbility_Push_Scan removed in favour of PushPawn_Scan_Base, UPushPawn_Scan_Core, and PushPawn_Scan
+	* Instead of sending the direction as an FHitResult's Normal, a lighter class with only a normal vector has been added (FPushPawnAbilityTargetData)
+	* Added pre-activation interface checks that don't require pusher - use to check if alive, etc. to prevent activation entirely
+		* IPusheeInstigator: CanBePushed() refactored to CanBePushedBy(), and IsPushable() added
+		* IPusherTarget: CanPush() refactored to CanPushPawn(), and IsPushCapable() added
+	* Added TRACE_CPUPROFILER_EVENT_SCOPE throughout for profiling
+	* Added IPusheeInstigator::GetPushPawnScanPausedDelegate() that can be used to conditionally disable scanning when no one is nearby

+* Improved synchronization
+	* Scan task awaits net sync intermittently, see UPushPawn_Scan_Base::ShouldWaitForNetSync() and ConsumeWaitForNetSync() to customize behaviour

+* Quality of life changes
+	* Improved overall feel of default values
+	* Added FPushPawnActionParams & FPushPawnScanParams structs
+	* Improved handling for runtime parameters
+	* Overhauled handling of scan rate and range to allow for runtime changes based on acceleration
+	* Added PushPawnTags to better define reusable native gameplay tags
+	* Categories changed from Push to PushPawn
+	* General refactoring to improve readability
+	* Improved code comments throughout

 ### 1.3.1
 * Add Icon